haskoin/haskoin-core/docs/haskoin-config.markdown

 ### operation-mode

-There are three modes of operation: online, offline and vault.
+There are two modes of operation: online and offline.

 - Online mode launches an SPV client and connects to the Bitcoin nodes set in the configuration file.

 - Offline mode does not attempt to connect to the Bitcoin network or keep track of transactions.
 Most API calls are otherwise available.

-- Vault mode is an offline mode with restrictions on the available API calls.
-  It is meant for signing transactions in an offline environment.
-Functions like creating new wallets or printing wallet private keys are not available.

 Default: online